mirceaalexandru/seneca-riak-store/README.md

 If you are new to Seneca in general, please take a look at [senecajs.org][].
 We have everything from tutorials to sample apps to help get you up and running quickly.

+seneca-riak-store's source can be read in an annotated fashion by,

+- Running `npm run annotate`
+- The annotated source can be found locally at [./doc/riak-store.html]().

 ## Install
 To install, simply use npm.
 Remember you will need to install [Seneca.js][] separately.